cekit/cekit/docs/installation/upgrade.rst

 .. note::

-    If you are running on Fedora / CentOS / RHEL you should be using RPM and our `COPR repository for Cekit <https://copr.fedorainfracloud.org/coprs/g/cekit/cekit/>`_.
+    If you are running on Fedora / CentOS / RHEL you should be using RPM and our `COPR repository for CEKit <https://copr.fedorainfracloud.org/coprs/g/cekit/cekit/>`_.
 We assume, that you have this repository enabled on your system.

 Fedora
 --------------------